What to do if you have a fall at work

 Report the accident.

 All workplace accidents must be reported.
 The sooner you can report, the better.
 In cases that end up involving compensation claims, this is extremely important.
 If you do not report the incident, you are giving your employer the chance to dispute the accident happened, or that it happened the way you said it did.
+Also, reporting it will help you file the compensation if your employer does not pay heed to the case.
+You can discuss the case with a slip & fall attorney to know the further course of action; read more here.
 Reporting an accident can be scary.
-And there can be a lot of pressure put onto employees by their bosses to keep quiet about workplace accidents.
+And there can be a lot of pressure put on employees by their bosses to keep quiet about workplace accidents.

 Every single business should have some sort of accident reporting system in place.
 Usually, it is in the form of an accident book.
 If your employer is not co-operative in letting you report your accident in the accident book, send them an email reporting it.
 This way there is proof you tried to report it.